stallman-j/ekonomR/vignettes/basic-plotting.md

 You'll see that the first thing that goes into the function is `.data`. `filter` takes a data frame, and keeps only the *rows* for which a condition holds (here, that the iso3c code is the same as we've listed for `chosen_country`.)

-The reason for using `%>%` is that there may be many data manipulation operations we'd like to do.
-Here, it's simple because we just want one thing to happen: we want to keep only the observations for China.
+The reason for using `%>%` is that there may be many data manipulation operations we'd like to do, and once you get used to it, piping makes your code pretty simple to write and very simple to follow.
+Here, it's a little unnecessary because we just want one thing to happen: we want to keep only the observations for China.

+**Nerd tip:** If you're used to SQL or interested in big data, you should be thinking hard about using the package `data.table` rather than the `tidyverse` packages including `dplyr`. `data.table` is just far, far faster than `dplyr` can manage once your data get big.

 ## == or =?